Creuna-Oslo/create-react-app/README.md

 }
 ```

-If you format your API response in the following way, `analytics` will be pushed to `window.dataLayer` automatically.

 ---

 ### 🖼️ Include responsive images helper?
 If you select this, `source/js/responsive-images.js` and `source/components/image` will be included. `source/components/fluid-image` will also work with this.
-These are intended to be used with the image resizer plugin to EPiServer. `responsive-images.js` measures images and returns a URL to a resized image.
+These are intended to be used with the image resizer plugin to EPiServer. `responsive-images.js` measures images and returns a URL to a resized image using query parameters.
 The `Image` and `FluidImage` components do the same thing on mount.

 ---

 ### ☢️ Use inline SVG icons in React?
 If you select this, `source/components/icon` and `source/assets/icons/icons.js` will be included, as well as some npm packages.
 The `Icon` component will render an svg inline.
-You use it by putting SVG files in `source/assets/icons` and referencing use the filename as `name` to the `Icon` component:
+You use it by putting SVG files in `source/assets/icons` and using the filename as `name` to the `Icon` component:

 ```jsx
 <Icon name="my-icon" /> // Renders source/assets/icons/my-icon.svg inline
 ```

+By default, the `Icon` component will render using the inherited text color as fill color.
+This makes setting the color of the rendered icon easy because you can just set `color` on the svg or one of its parent elements.

+**NOTE**: By default, this component does not work well with SVGs using stroke instead of fill.
+If you want to use stroked icons, you'll need to do edit `icon.scss` and maybe tweak the options for the `svgo-loader` in `webpack.config`

 ---